Majestic Las Vegas

 Majestic Las Vegas is a cancelled high-rise condominium project that was to be built on property previously occupied by the La Concha Motel on the Las Vegas Strip, in Winchester, Nevada.
 The project was announced by La Concha owner Lorenzo Doumani in February 2004.
 The 42-story condominium tower was to be accompanied by Hilton's Conrad Las Vegas, a Conrad-branded, 37-story hotel that would operate in a separate high-rise building on the same property.
 The project was initially expected to open in February 2006.

 In 2005, the project was redesigned to combine the Majestic and the Conrad into a single tower.
 Later that year, a new two-tower design was announced as a result of rising construction costs, which made the previous one-tower design financially impossible.
 In 2006, it was announced that the project would again consist of a single tower, with the top 10 floors to be occupied by The Waldorf-Astoria Residences.
 In 2007, Majestic Resorts filed a request for arbitration against Hilton after the company pulled out of the project.
 The undeveloped property was sold that year for $180 million.

 In 2019, Doumani received county approval to build a new version of Majestic Las Vegas on the former site of the nearby Clarion Hotel and Casino, which he had imploded four years earlier.
 This version of Majestic Las Vegas would be a 45-story, non-gaming hotel with 720 rooms.
 The project would cost $850 million and stand 620 feet, and would be located near the Las Vegas Convention Center and the Las Vegas Strip.
-Groundbreaking is scheduled for early 2022, with completion expected in late 2024.
+The project has been delayed several times due to the COVID-19 pandemic, with groundbreaking rescheduled for February 2024.